 Eligibility to apply for Canadian Experience Class

 The government of Canada recognizes the deep pool of talented workers already working in Canada, and wants them to become permanent residents.
-These are individuals and families who have set down roots and made plans for the future in Canada.
+These are therefore, individuals and families who have set down roots and made plans for the future in Canada.

-For Canadian Experience Class candidates there are three distinct advantages, and one possible disadvantage, under Express Entry.
+Under this, there are three distinct advantages, and one possible disadvantage, under Express Entry.

 Two major CEC Advantages

 It requires at least one year of Canadian work experience.
 Moreover, this is a major factor under the CRS, which in turn provides benefits against other candidates in the pool.
 As the required documentation is minimal, Canadian Experience Class applications are processed within three to four months.

 While the candidates under FSWC & FSTC are required to show proof of settlement funds.
 One under CEC is, however, not required to show the same.

 Potential disadvantage: Even if you are eligible to apply under the Canadian Experience Class, there is no guarantee that you will be invited to do so.
 However, there are steps you may take to improve your chances of receiving an Invitation to Apply.